benitomartin/github-issues-multiagent-intelligence/README.md

 ### Guardrails

-Guardrails must be configure with the API Key adding it after running this command:
+Guardrails must be configured with the API Key, adding it after running this command:

 ```bash
 guardrails configure